LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

 ## Prerequisite

-The particularity of Ledger is that we have many users that have various computers or accounts condition and it is often not easy to reproduce some specific bugs in the same conditions.
+The particularity of Ledger is that we have many users that have various computers or account conditions and it is often not easy to reproduce some specific bugs in the same conditions.
 Most of the time, we can investigate things by knowing the Account's xpub (public key) which allows us to add the accounts and see what happens.
-Obviously in that condition we will not be able to test the Send (we only have the public keys, we will never ask the private keys or seed to our users) but with logs we should have enough information to investigate.
+Obviously, in that condition we will not be able to test the Send (we only have the public keys, we will never ask the private keys or seed to our users) but with logs we should have enough information to investigate.

 ### It's a bug on Ledger Live Desktop?

-If the bug is related to an UI issues or specific to the desktop platform, users can either contact our Customer support (preferred way) or [create an issue on GitHub](https://github.com/LedgerHQ/ledger-live-desktop).
+If the bug is related to UI issues or is specific to the desktop platform, users can either contact our Customer support (preferred way) or [create an issue on GitHub](https://github.com/LedgerHQ/ledger-live-desktop).

-If it's not, we generally will suspect the bugs can be reproduce in Live Common and using our CLI.
+If it's not, we generally will suspect the bugs can be reproduced in Live Common and using our CLI.

 In that case, we will ask users to **Export Logs** in the app (either via a button or via Ctrl+E).

 ### It's a bug on Ledger Live Mobile?

-If the bug is related to an UI issues, users can either contact our Customer support (preferred way) or [create an issue on GitHub](https://github.com/LedgerHQ/ledger-live-mobile).
+If the bug is related to UI issues, users can either contact our Customer support (preferred way) or [create an issue on GitHub](https://github.com/LedgerHQ/ledger-live-mobile).

-We assume that most of the bugs on the mobile app, unless they are mobile platform specific or UI issues, are going to be common with what can be experienced on Desktop as we use the same stack shared with our Live Common library.
+We assume that most of the bugs on the mobile app, unless they are mobile platform-specific or UI issues, are going to be common with what can be experienced on Desktop as we use the same stack shared with our Live Common library.
 We will therefore usually invite users to go back to desktop, try to reproduce the issue with the same set of accounts and issue or not we ask users to Export Logs from desktop (on our side we can try to export them back to mobile to see if we reproduce the issue).

 ## Investigate Ledger Live Desktop logs

-A log file from Ledger Live Desktop is essentially a list of JSON object separated by new lines.
+A logfile from Ledger Live Desktop is essentially a list of JSON objects separated by newlines.

-From our [tools](../tools) project, we have a /logsviewer page that allow to visualize a log file:
+From our [tools](../tools) project, we have a /logsviewer page that allows visualizing a log file:

 https://ledger-live-tools.now.sh/logsviewer

-This page allows to quickly browser and search through the logs.
+This page allows us to quickly browse and search through the logs.
-Logs are ordered from the most recent to the older.
+Logs are ordered from the most recent to the oldest.

-One of the important log that appears at the end is the "exportLogsMeta", which have some important user contextual information (Typically we want to check which envs has been used)
+One of the important log that appears at the end is the "exportLogsMeta", which has some important user contextual information (Typically we want to check which envs has been used)

 <img width="1367" alt="Capture d’écran 2020-03-03 à 15 08 34" src="https://user-images.githubusercontent.com/211411/75783543-07a9c980-5d61-11ea-99d2-6c41e6076180.png">